PavelZol/AccountLab/README.md

 ### Use of `double`

-Not suitable. `double` introduces rounding errors.
+:no_entry_sign: Not suitable. `double` introduces rounding errors.

 ### Use of `DoubleAdder`

-Not suitable.
+:no_entry_sign: Not suitable.
 Thread‑safe, but still uses `double` and inherits rounding errors.

 ### Use of `BigDecimal`

-The suitable option for precise math. `BigDecimal` avoids rounding errors, is immutable (allocates per update), and is not thread‑safe; coordinate access.
+:white_check_mark: The suitable option for precise math. `BigDecimal` avoids rounding errors, is immutable (allocates per update), and is not thread‑safe; coordinate access.

 #### `synchronized`

 - Algorithm: Blocking
 - API: :white_check_mark: Simplest; invariants are easy.
 Blocked threads are `blocked`, aiding deadlock diagnosis.
 - No fair mode.
-- Performance: Good contended/uncontended throughput; lowest allocation rate.
+- Performance: Good uncontended throughput; lowest allocation rate.
 - Example: [SynchronizedBigDecimalAccount.java](src/main/java/me/pavelzol/SynchronizedBigDecimalAccount.java)

 #### `ReentrantLock`